antoniopelusi/antoniopelusi.github.io/_posts/2022-10-13-javafx-dark-theme.md

 [GithubLink]: https://github.com/antoniopelusi/JavaFX-Dark-Theme

-[A complete CSS stylesheet to set a dark theme in your JavaFX UI.][GithubLink]
+A complete CSS stylesheet to set a dark theme in your JavaFX UI.

+> Click [here][GithubLink] to open the project repository.
+{: .prompt-info }